eddieantonio/cmput296/lab-7.md

 # Questions

  #.
 What does REST stand for?
 What does it mean?
  #.
 What does CRUD stand for?
+For each letter in CRUD, give the
+    associated HTTP method.
  #.
 In general, what do HTTP 1xx status codes mean?
 HTTP 2xx?
 HTTP 3xx?
     HTTP 4xx?
 HTTP 5xx?
  #.
 What is an XSS attack?
 Name one way a site can be vulnerable to an